sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-create/appstudio-fioriapps-create.md

      <!-- border -->![Open with Layout Editor](BAS-Open-Layout-Editor-1-.png)

-3. Choose **Open With > Layout Editor**.
+4. The **Select editor** dialog is opened at the top center of the SAP Business Application Studio window.
+Select the **Layout Editor** entry.

     <!-- border -->![Open with Layout Editor](BAS-Open-Layout-Editor-1-.png)

-    >To have the Layout Editor option available after opening the workspace, you may need to wait a bit for the Layout Editor extension to be loaded.
+    >To have the Layout Editor option available after opening the workspace or folder, you may need to wait a bit for the Layout Editor extension to be loaded.

-4. The **Suppliers** view is opened in the **Layout Editor**.
+5. The **Suppliers** view is opened in the **Layout Editor**.

     <!-- border -->![open layout editor](BAS-Open-Layout-Editor-2-.png)

-5. Open the `Suppliers.view.xml` file with the text editor and see how modifications in the Layout Editor are manifested in the text editor.
+6. Open the `Suppliers.view.xml` file with the text editor and see how modifications in the Layout Editor are manifested in the text editor.
 It is not mandatory to open both editors for development.
 You can do the development work using either of the editors or both.
 In this tutorial you'll have both editors open for demo purposes.

     <!-- border -->![Open code editor](BAS-Open-Code-Editor-1-.png)

-6. The **Suppliers** view is opened in the text editor in a tab next to the **Layout Editor**.
+7. The **Suppliers** view is opened in the text editor in a tab next to the **Layout Editor**.

     <!-- border -->![open code editor](BAS-Open-Code-Editor-2-.png)

-7. For convenience, place the code editor below the Layout Editor.
+8. For convenience, place the code editor below the Layout Editor.
 Use the drag & drop functionality.

     <!-- border -->![drag-drop editor](BAS-Drag-Drop-Code-Editor-1-.png)